Our full-time staff work with a strong group of part-time staff and volunteers, who bring a wide range of talents to programs.

 Cultural Arts Instructors

 NISRA periodically seeks professional artists and experienced art instructors to lead our visual arts, music, dance and theater programs on a contractual basis.
-Contact Emily at the NISRA office at (815) 459-0737 for more information.
+Contact Katie at the NISRA office at (815) 459-0737 for more information.

 My favorite thing about NISRA is knowing that my son is with qualified, trusting, and amazing staff members and that he is getting to experience programs that are well planned and fun.

 NISRA provides equal employment opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type.
 Business activities such as hiring, promotion, and compensation of employees are conducted without regard to race, color, religion, marital status, age, national origin, disability status, genetics, protected veteran status, sexual orientation, gender, gender identity or expression, or any other characteristic protected by federal, state or local laws.